braisdom/TemplatedExcel/README.md

   <version>1.0.0</version>
 </dependency>
 ```
-To build ph-css from source, Maven 3.0.4 is required.
+To build TemplatedExcel from source, Maven 3.0.4 is required.
 Any Maven version below does NOT work!

 ## Example
 Java Code: